Evaluation Design

 - Available resources

-To evaluate the effect that a program has on participants’ health outcomes, behaviors, and knowledge, there are three different potential designs:
+Three types of evaluation design can be used to evaluate the effect that a program has on participants' health outcomes, behaviors, and knowledge:

-- Experimental design: Used to determine if a program or intervention is more effective than the current process.
-Involves randomly assigning participants to a treatment or control group.
-This type of design is often considered to be the gold standard against which other research designs are judged, as it offers a powerful technique for evaluating cause and effect.
-Fully experimental designs are unusual in evaluation research for rural community health programs, but may be feasible.
+- Experimental designs determine if a program or intervention is more effective than the current process by randomly assigning participants to a treatment or control group.
+This type of design is often considered the gold standard against which other research designs are judged, as it offers a powerful technique for evaluating cause and effect.
+Fully experimental designs are unusual in evaluation research for rural community health programs.

-- Quasi-experimental design: Does not have a random assignment component, but may involve comparing a treatment group to a similar group that is not participating in the program.
-Quasi-experimental methods are used to estimate the effect of a treatment, policy, or intervention when controlled experiments are not feasible.
+- Quasi-experimental designs do not have a random assignment component but may involve comparing a treatment group to a similar group not participating in the program.
+Quasi-experimental methods help estimate the effect of a treatment, policy, or intervention when controlled experiments are not feasible.

-- Non-experimental design: Does not involve a comparison group.
-Non-experimental designs may include pre- and post-intervention studies with no control or comparison group, case study approaches, and post-intervention-only approaches, among others.
+- Non-experimental designs do not involve control groups.
+They include pre- and post-intervention studies, case study approaches, and post-intervention-only approaches.
 The key feature of a non-experimental design is the lack of a control group.
-While non-experimental evaluation studies are likely to produce actionable findings regarding program outcomes, best practices, and performance improvement, they cannot control for extraneous factors that could influence outcomes, such as community contextual factors or selection bias.
+While non-experimental evaluation studies are likely to produce actionable findings regarding program outcomes, best practices, and performance improvement, they cannot control for extraneous factors that could influence results, such as community contextual factors or selection bias.

-Other frameworks that have been used to evaluate rural initiatives or programs include:
+Other frameworks used to evaluate rural initiatives or programs include:

 - Process Evaluation: Process evaluation is a systematic, focused plan for collecting data to determine whether the program model is implemented as originally intended and, if not, how operations differ from those initially planned.
 It seeks to answer the question, “What services are actually being delivered and to whom?”
 This framework also gathers information on stakeholders' perceptions of the program.

 - Outcome Evaluation: Outcome evaluation examines how well a project achieved the outcomes it set at the beginning.
-It is generally a summative evaluation of the program which can be used to make recommendations for future program improvements.
+It is generally a summative evaluation of the program, which can be used to recommend future program improvements.

 - Impact Evaluation: Impact evaluation reviews the effect that a program had on participants and stakeholders of the project.
-It measures the outcomes, but also the changes that resulted from those outcomes.
+It measures the outcomes and changes that resulted from those outcomes.

-- Performance Monitoring: Performance monitoring is ongoing evaluation of the program to have data at the baseline and at key milestones in the work plan.
-This provides continuous, real-time feedback on program progress so that changes to the program can be made to better align with the program objectives and goals.
+- Performance Monitoring: Performance monitoring is an ongoing evaluation of the program that compares data at baseline to progress and different milestones in the work plan.
+Performance monitoring provides continuous, real-time feedback on program progress, informing changes to the program to better align with the program objectives and goals.

 - Cost-benefit Evaluation: Cost-benefit evaluations study the cost-effectiveness of the program by reviewing the relationship between the project costs and the outcomes (or benefits) from the program.
 Data collected is used to determine whether the program outcomes were worth the investment in program development and operation.